 My favourite part of the role is interacting with the young people and being part of their development, and seeing them grow.
 Before lockdown, I had the opportunity to take the young people to lots of offsite visits, including the zoo, beach, cinema and bowling.
 It has helped me to build my confidence and self-esteem, whilst being able to work alongside some amazing people from a range of different services.”

-Luke – Deputy Manager at Blythe House
+Luke – Registered Manager at Blythe House

 “I started working at Blythe House when it first opened in 2011, as a Residential Support Worker, and I found it massively rewarding.
 Whilst learning my new role I was lucky to have worked with a very knowledgeable and passionate team and had a manager who helped me to develop new skills and expand my knowledge so that I was able to provide high quality of support and meet the individual and complex needs of the people we support.